The Walt Disney Company: 1967–1984: Roy O. Disney's leadership and death, Walt Disney World, animation industry decline, and Touchstone Pictures

 On December 21, 1971, Roy died of cerebral hemorrhage at St. Joseph Hospital.
-After Roy's death, Donn Tatum, a senior executive and former president of Disney, became the first non-Disney-family-member to become CEO and chairman of the board.
+Donn Tatum, a senior executive and former president of Disney, became the first non-Disney-family-member to become CEO and chairman.
 Card Walker, who had been with the company since 1938, became its president.
-By June 30, 1973, Disney had over 23,000 employees and had a gross revenue of $257,751,000 over a nine-month period, compared to the year before when it made $220,026,000.
+By June 30, 1973, Disney had over 23,000 employees and a gross revenue of $257,751,000 over a nine-month period, compared to the year before when it made $220,026,000.
 In November, Disney released the animated film Robin Hood (1973), which became Disney's biggest international-grossing movie at $18 million.
-Throughout the 1970s, Disney released several more live-action films such as The Computer Wore Tennis Shoes' sequel Now You See Him, Now You Don't; The Love Bug sequels Herbie Rides Again (1974) and Herbie Goes to Monte Carlo (1977); Escape to Witch Mountain (1975); and Freaky Friday (1976).
-In 1976, Card Walker became CEO of the company, with Tatum remaining as chairman until 1980, when Walker replaced him.
-In 1977, Roy E. Disney, Roy O. Disney's son and the only Disney working for the company, resigned from his job as an executive because of disagreements with the company's decisions.
+Throughout the 1970s, Disney released live-action films such as The Computer Wore Tennis Shoes' sequel Now You See Him, Now You Don't; The Love Bug sequels Herbie Rides Again (1974) and Herbie Goes to Monte Carlo (1977); Escape to Witch Mountain (1975); and Freaky Friday (1976).
+In 1976, Card Walker became CEO of the company, with Tatum remaining chairman until 1980, when Walker replaced him.
+In 1977, Roy E. Disney, Roy O. Disney's son and the only Disney working for the company, resigned as an executive because of disagreements with company decisions.

-In 1977, Disney released the successful animated film The Rescuers, which grossed $48 million at the box office.
-The live-acton/animated musical Pete's Dragon was released in 1977, grossing $16 million in the U.S. and Canada, but was considered a disappointment to the company.
-In 1979, Disney's first PG-rated film and most expensive film up to that point at $26 million dollars The Black Hole was released, showing Disney could use special effects.
-It grossed $35 million, which was a disappointment to the company, which thought it would be a hit like Star Wars (1977).
+In 1977, Disney released the successful animated film The Rescuers, which grossed $48 million.
+The live action/animated musical Pete's Dragon was released in 1977, grossing $16 million in the US and Canada, but was a disappointment to the company.
+In 1979, Disney's first PG-rated film and most expensive film to that point at $26 million The Black Hole was released, showing Disney could use special effects.
+It grossed $35 million, a disappointment to the company, which thought it would be a hit like Star Wars (1977).
 The Black Hole was a response to other Science fiction films of the era.